REONTeam/reon/README.md

 3. Run tables.sql in MySQL
 4. Continue these steps later once the production server is setup.

+# Running Locally

+A `docker-compose.yml` is provided which will run all the required services.
+To get started, be sure to have docker available on your system.

+1. Copy `config.example.json` to `config.json`
+2. Run `make` to start the services
+3. Run `make account` to create an account without having to configure email delivery

+### `make all` - Run all the services
+Checkout http://localhost/ to see if it worked.

+### `make clean` - Tear down all services

+### `make account` - Create a REON user acccount
+Avoids having to setup email properly

 # License

 This code is licenced under MIT.